 Limit: Quantitative restriction on the size of risk.
 A limit breach requires that actions must be taken to bring risk back within limit in a timely manner and that appropriate consequences will be considered.
-A limit can usually be linked to a specific business or 1st line of defence risk owner;
+A limit can usually be linked to a specific business or 1st LoD risk owner;